Glued to the telly: Fans cheer as English soccer returns - WHIZ News

 “Obviously it is going to be an odd experience without fans,” said Premier League chief executive Richard Masters.
 “The Premier League won’t be back with a capital ‘B’ until fans are back.”

-The opening round of matches will honor the Black Lives Matter movement, which spread to Britain and the rest of the world following the death of George Floyd in Minneapolis by police last month.
-Players on each team will have their names removed from the back of their shirts and replaced with “Black Lives Matter.”
+The opening round of matches will honor the Black Lives Matter movement, which spread to Britain and the rest of the world following the death of Floyd.
+All players on each team will have their names removed from the back of their shirts and replaced with “Black Lives Matter.”
 They will also wear a Black Lives Matter logo and a badge thanking Britain’s National Health Service for the rest of season.

 The latest example of the league’s clout came this weekend when 22-year-old star Marcus Rashford publicly demanded that Johnson’s government reverse its decision to halt school lunch vouchers for poor students over the summer holidays.
 The Manchester United and England player cited his own childhood experience of relying on free school lunches and food banks.